quietui/quiet/docs/docs/components/dropdown.md

 ### Submenus

-To create submenus, nest [dropdown items](/docs/components/dropdown-item) inside of a dropdown item and assign `slot="submenu"` to each one.
+To create submenus, nest additional [dropdown items](/docs/components/dropdown-item) in a dropdown item and assign `slot="submenu"` to them.
 You can also add [dividers](/docs/components/divider) as needed.

 ```html {.example}
 <quiet-dropdown id="dropdown__submenus">